-Out-of class winter sports excursions, including skiing, snowboarding, tubing, snowblading, among others, are designed to be an extension of the classroom and are provided for the purpose of instructing and enhancing the skills and knowledge of students, and may meet certain curriculum requirements.
+Out-of-school trips for winter sport education, including Alpine Skiing, Snowboarding, Cross-Country Skiing, Snow Tubing, Snowshoeing, among others, are designed to be an extension of the classroom and are provided for the purpose of instructing and enhancing the skills and knowledge of students, and may meet certain curriculum requirements.
 Accordingly, an instructional component should be designed and be mandatory for students at all levels of ability.

-The safety of students while participating in out of school winter sports education programs is the utmost consideration.
-Skiing and snowboarding, like any physical activity, has inherent risks.
-Awareness and understanding of the risks involved with skiing and snowboarding enable steps to mitigate the risks and make the activity relatively safe.
-Classes highlight the safety aspect of skiing and snowboarding and other permitted activities.
-Students learn how to ski and snowboard in control for their own safety and the safety of others.
+The safety of students while participating in out-of-school winter sports education programs is the utmost consideration.
+Alpine Skiing, Snowboarding, Cross-Country Skiing, Snow Tubing, Snowshoeing, like any physical activity, has inherent risks.
+Awareness and understanding of the risks involved with each winter sport, enable steps to mitigate the risks and make the activity relatively safe.
+Classes highlight the safety aspect of alpine skiing and snowboarding, and other permitted activities.
+Students learn how to ski and snowboard, and perform activities, in control for their own safety and the safety of others.
 Education, common sense, proper planning and appropriate supervision will result in an enjoyable and safe learning experience for students.

-Following lessons, students must use trails commensurate with their abilities.
-While skiing in groups is recommended, it should be recognized that one-on-one supervision is not possible.
-Because of the nature of skiing, schools should be using an "in the area" supervision format which requires the teacher and parent volunteer (supervisor) to maintain a presence in the area of trails or ski runs for use by the students as determined by the resort instructors.
+Following assessments, students must use trails commensurate with their abilities.
+While alpine skiing and snowboarding in groups is recommended, it should be recognized that one-on-one supervision is not possible.
+Because of the nature of alpine skiing and snowboarding, schools should be using an "in-the-area" supervision format which requires the teacher and parent volunteer (supervisor) to maintain a presence in the area of trails or runs for use by the students as determined by the resort.

-Managed by Ophea, the Ontario Physical Activity Safety Standards in Education (OPASSE), https://safety.ophea.net/, provides the following definition related to the applicable category of supervision required for Skiing (Alpine), Snowboarding, Snowblading and Cross-Country Skiing: "In-the-area" supervision means the teacher must be readily accessible and at least one of the following criteria is in place:
+Managed by OPHEA, the Ontario Physical Activity Safety Standards in Education (OPASSE), https://safety.ophea.net/, provides the following definition related to the applicable category of supervision required for Alpine Skiing, Snowboarding, Cross-Country Skiing, Snow Tubing, Snowshoeing: "In-the-area" supervision means the teacher must be readily accessible and at least one of the following criteria is in place:

+- Teacher/supervisor is circulating;

+and

-- Teacher/supervisor is circulating; and - Location of teacher/supervisor has been communicated to students and supervisors
+- Location of teacher/supervisor has been communicated to students and supervisors